cal-itp/paratransit-eligibility-reports/README.md

 1) Blackcat
 1) [State Controller's Audit Report Raw Data](https://bythenumbers.sco.ca.gov/Raw-Data/Transit-Operators-Raw-Data-for-Fiscal-Years-2017-2/6dj3-r4jw)
 1) CTSA List
-1) Trillium Maintained List of Transit Agencies in CA
+1) [Trillium Maintained List of Transit Agencies in CA]

+Various Datasets are cataloged in `./catalog.yml`, an [intake](https://github.com/intake/intake) data catalog file.

 ## Methodology
 To determine which paratransit agencies are getting Mills-Alquish-Deddeh Act (aka TDA) funding, they should be in the State Controller dataset.
 We then filter that dataset to only agencies that are claiming  and/or is claiming paratransit vehicles.
 This is both the starting point for the list and the produce of the `is_mills` variable in the final dataset.